 How did you two come together to form Dossier?

 Shenell Renwick: Dossier originally launched in 2017 during our junior year of undergrad at SUNY Buffalo State.
 Nikita and I worked together at United Students Government, Buff State’s student-led service group, on their executive board as their Administrative Vice Presidents of Campus Programming and Public Relations.
-When we weren’t working on mandatory campus events or in lectures, we often worked with our peers on and off campus on their budding businesses.
+When we weren’t working on mandatory campus events or in lectures, we often worked with our peers on and off campus on their budding businesses who may soon benefit from tips like Reduce Business Energy Usage.
 We did a little bit of everything from creating flyers to designing logos and business cards and even negotiating partnerships with local organizations and businesses within the Buffalo area.
 After graduating in 2018 with our bachelor’s in Public Relations and Advertising and Journalism we both decided to pause on Dossier to start our careers in public relations and marketing.

 After working full time for a couple of years in our fields, we realized that there were changes we wanted to make and see in both industries.
 Ultimately in September 2020, we decided to bet on ourselves and re-launch Dossier with more knowledge, a lot of growth, and a new passion to really help not only our peers but also the many emerging brands and creatives we see in the industry.